webplatform/docs-wpd/Example_Pages/DOM_Interface/index.md

 Element is a DOM interface that forms the basis of the API for DOM objects.
 Other interfaces, like HTMLElement or SVGElement, will sub-class from Element and add new parts of the API.

 ==Overview Table==

+'''Implementation note''': The ''Others...'' should be a template that calls out that this is a work item.
 {| class="wikitable"
 |-
 | Inherits from || <code>[[DOM/interface/node | Node]]</code>